 Post-industrial urban habitats have always been an important feature of the Lee Valley.
 The ecological value of these habitats, such as Pulverised Fuel Ash (PFA) dumps, redundant water treatment works and wildlife features in the built environment, have frequently been undervalued due to their obvious human influences and recent origins.
-The new associations of species that are occurring are interesting in their own right and have considerable ecological, educational and research value.
-The fact that many provide the only wildlife habitat available in urban areas increases their importance.
-However, many if not all of these early successional post-industrial landscapes in the Lee Valley have now been lost due to the cessation of active gravel extraction sites and increasing development pressures.
+The fact that many provide the only wildlife habitat available in urban areas increases their importance and their associated species are interesting in their own right and have considerable ecological, educational and research value.
+However, many if not all, of these early successional post-industrial landscapes in the Lee Valley have now been lost due to the cessation of active gravel extraction sites and increasing development pressures.

-The newly created brownfield habitats of the Queen Elizabeth Olympic Park, have already established themselves as important areas for many species, in particular the invertebrate assemblage.
+The newly created brownfield habitats of Queen Elizabeth Olympic Park, have already established themselves as important areas for many species, in particular the invertebrate assemblage.